kubeslice-ent/egs-installation/docs/Quick-Install-README.md

   --skip-postgresql --skip-controller-prometheus --skip-controller-gpu-operator
 ```

-**📝 Note:** This pattern scales to any number of workers.
+> 💡 **Tip:** This pattern scales to any number of workers.
 Simply add additional `--worker-kubeconfig` and `--worker-name` pairs for each worker cluster.

 ---